aws-samples/cloud-experiments/exploring-data/README.md

 Known issue: Running s3_select with query limit 1000 or more results in ValueError - Expected object or value.
 Is this exception because of the maximum length of a record in the result as 1 MB limit?
 [TODO] Handle exception gracefully.

 #### Launch - Release 30 APR 2019
-This is the launch release which builds the CloudStory API for exploring open datasets within your Amazon S3 account using S3 Select.
+This is the launch release which builds the AWS Open Data Analytics API for exploring open datasets within your Amazon S3 account using S3 Select.

 ---